 Potential project related effects to spotfin chub would be the same as those discussed for palezone shiner above (i.e., degraded habitat from sedimentation from Alabama Power's forestry management program in Skyline WMA).
 However, there are no published records of this species occurring within the project boundary at Skyline WMA and it is considered extirpated from Alabama.
 Therefore, the absence of the species coupled with Alabama Power's proposal to implement BMPs as part of its forestry management program, we conclude that relicensing the project, with Alabama Power's proposed PME's would have "no effect" on the spotfin chub.
-In addition, Alabama Power's proposed PME's, including implementing the Alabama Power's forestry management program, with provisions for implementing Forestry Commission's BMPs, would occur over 110 miles from the nearest critical habitat unit southwest of Columbia, Tennessee, and north of Florence, Alabama, which is also not hydrologically connected to Skyline WMA.
-Therefore, we conclude that relicensing the project, with Alabama PoMer's, including implementing the project, with Alabama PoMer's, including implementing forestry Commission's BMPs, would occur over 110 miles from the nearest critical habitat unit southwest of Columbia, Tennessee, and north of Florence, Alabama, which is also not hydrologically connected to Skyline WMA.
-Therefore, we conclude that relicensing the project, with Alabama Power's proposed PME's, including implementing Alabama Power's forestry management program, with provisions for implementing Alabama Power's BMPs, would have "no effect" on spotfin chub critical habitat.
+In addition, Alabama Power's proposed PME's, including implementing the

+Alabama Power's forestry management program, with provisions for implementing Forestry Commission's BMPs, would occur over 110 miles from the nearest critical habitat unit southwest of Columbia, Tennessee, and north of Florence, Alabama, which is also not hydrologically connected to Skyline WMA.
+Therefore, we conclude that relicensing the project, with Alabama Power's proposed PME's, including implementing Alabama Power's forestry management program, with provisions for implementing the Forestry Commission's BMPs, would have "no effect" on spotfin chub critical habitat.